lastemp/mpesa-system/README.md

    ```

    For each step you will be prompted for the root user's password.
 If there's no password set on the root use, just hit enter again.

+   NB: The Database tables and stored-procedures have not been uploaded!

 1. Create a `.env` file in this this directory: